 Impact Of Coupler Strength With Reduced Embedment

-• Gaps between the bars of greater than 15mm fail with the shorter coupler, but still pass with the HM coupler.
+- Gaps between the bars of greater than 15mm fail with the shorter coupler, but still pass with the Moment coupler.

-We at Halfen Moment are not comfortable with this reduction in total structural safety and strongly urge structural engineers to investigate these topics more thoroughly and ensure the future robustness of our built environment for future generations.
+We should not be comfortable with this reduction in total structural safety and strongly urge structural engineers to investigate these topics more thoroughly and ensure the future robustness of our built environment for future generations.

 Related Articles You May Be Interested

 Committed to delivering excellence in the construction industry, Halfen Moment Group has selected 10 essential building products which have significantly improve the construction site safety, efficiency, cost and speed.
 These selected top 10 products have been vastly used by our clients and proven to

 i) reduce construction time,

 2) Do you know that you can connect precast concrete elements by using coupler?
 Used together with Moment’s proprietary 100MPa grout, this coupler is tested to meet seismic requirements and can achieve bar break technology.
 Click to learn more about our Moment® Half Grout Coupler

 3) Ever encounter a site situation where rebar threading is not possible for further rebar connection?
 A simple step by step execution of cold forged gripping the coupler sleeve against the rebar makes it possible!